 In its admissions, as in all other policies, procedures and practices, the school operates an equal opportunities policy and will not discriminate against a child (current or prospective) on grounds of gender, race, colour, ethnic origin, nationality or disability.
 With regard to disabled pupils, the School is committed to making reasonable adjustments so that disabled pupils would not be placed at a substantial disadvantage compared to non-disabled pupils.

 Because the date of registration plays an important role in our entry procedures, we recommend you register your child as soon as you consider the possibility of attending Herne Hill School – however far in the future this may appear.
-For a modest fee of £85, you will substantially boost your chances of being offered a place, thereby creating an option for yourself of accepting or declining it.
+For a fee of £110, you will substantially boost your chances of being offered a place, thereby creating an option for yourself of accepting or declining it.
 As a parent of a registered child, you will also gain access to the parent password-protected content on our website.